slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-10-template.md

 #!TAG HWEND
 <!-- #endregion -->

+Now, let's recap why this method is great for reducing the memory consumption and for increasing computational efficiency.
+The block-wise (and thus intermediate) attention scores never need to be fully stored.
+It is enough to store only the per-block partial results and running statistics (like the max and sum for softmax).
+In addition, computation within each block is fully parallelizable across queries and across the elements inside the block.
+Synchronization is only needed when combining the results across blocks, to correctly update the softmax normalization and the final output.

 ## Exercise 4

-Now, in the last exercise we want to apply the self attention concept to out model from exercise 1.
+Now, in the last exercise we want to apply the self attention concept to our model from exercise 1.
 Reusing both the data preprocessing functions and the training loop, we only have to update the model:

 ```python
 #!TAG SKIPQUESTEXEC